aceofgreens/aceofgreens.github.io/_posts/2022-07-26-goals_and_meaning.md

 \end{aligned}
 $$

 Apart from axioms, the $pq$-system also has a rule for defining theorems.
 Theorems are strings for which we can prove they belong to the system.
-The rule for defining new theorems is as follows: if $x$, $y$, and $z$ are strings containing hyphens only, and if $x p y q z$ is a theorem, then $x p y - q z -$ is also a theorem.
+The only difference between axioms and theorems is that axioms are in the system by virtue of their definition, while for theorems, we can prove their inclusion using logic.
+That logic is called theorem-production rules.
+In the $pq$-system the rule for defining new theorems is as follows: if $x$, $y$, and $z$ are strings containing hyphens only, and if $x p y q z$ is a theorem, then $x p y - q z -$ is also a theorem.
 So, for example, if

 $$
 --p--q-----